cainam/home-cluster-deployment/ansible/README.md

 - replace my roles/gentoo/files/init.d/set_cpu_performanc with gentoo cpupower
 - /var/db/repos - local on build, gluster vol for others
 - gluster peering - playbook runs no random node, but has to run only on a node part of the existing gluster
+- k8s join - replace kubectl token create by managing boostrap tokens (secrete in kube-system namespace) directly, get valid if not expired, else create new